benshimonz/V1/README.md

 - if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship
-- Except for '&' quantifer - LRMA3 aggregator cannot start a quantifier's branch
+- Except for '&' quantifer - LRMA3 filter cannot start a quantifier's branch

 _**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons it froze for the longest cumulative period_